sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

 add_two("eggs")
 ```

-Now if we run a static analysis such as
+Now if we run a static analysis tool such as
 [`pyright`](https://github.com/microsoft/pyright)
 (the engine behind [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)),
 we can see our potentional type issue while never having to actually execute our code.